daniel-d-dev/colt-steele-web-dev-course/museum-of-candy/README.md

 ## Technologies Used
 * HTML
-* CSS: Uses Flexbox
+* CSS: Uses Flexbox.
-* Bootstrap: Used for responsiveness and layout grid
+* Bootstrap: Used for responsiveness and layout grid.
-* jQuery: Used to create the sticky navigation effect when scrolling
+* jQuery: Used to create the sticky navigation effect when scrolling.